 First, fraudsters shop repeatedly at the same merchant, rather than buying products from multiple businesses.
 For example, cards that have made four fraudulent charges typically have made all these charges at the same identical merchant, while four normal charges tend to be spread out across an average of two distinct businesses.
 Second, fraudsters make these repeat purchases much more quickly than normal transactions.
 In fact, these consecutive charges happen ten times more quickly than actual cardholders.

-Stripe data also reveals that fraudsters target certain kinds of businesses, and patterns here suggest that fear of arrest—not a desire to blend in with normal transactions on a cardholder’s billing statement—offers a more compelling guide to behavior.
+Stripe data also reveals that fraudsters target certain kinds of businesses, and patterns here suggest that fear of arrest - not a desire to blend in with normal transactions on a cardholder’s billing statement - offers a more compelling guide to behaviour.
 A key challenge for online fraudsters is delivery.
 Delivery of physical goods to a home or office associated with the fraudster, or anyone in his or her social network, carries obvious risks.

-As consumer behavior and fraud schemes continue to evolve, businesses should be aware that these global trends scratch the surface of big data patterns that can be used to detect fraud.
+As consumer behaviour and fraud schemes continue to evolve, businesses should be aware that these global trends scratch the surface of big data patterns that can be used to detect fraud.
 Effective fraud prevention takes into account the specific context of the business.
 Machine-learning models address this challenge by incorporating many context-specific nuances in order to reject only the most suspicious transactions, rather than putting in place blanket rules that can easily wind up blocking good transactions.
-Merchants should work with payment processors with machine learning and other technologies to optimize these complex tradeoffs between stopping fraud and maximizing profitability.
+Merchants should work with payment processors with machine learning and other technologies to optimise these complex trade-offs between stopping fraud and maximising profitability.

 In conducting the analysis in the report, Stripe examined transaction data across hundreds of thousands of its customers in 25 countries.
 The heat map on global fraud rates by share of transactions includes 2016 data only and excludes those countries with lower transaction volumes.
-The graph of fraud by day of the month is aggregated data for 2014-2016 across all countries where Stripe operates, normalized by working hours for each timezone.
-The Fraud Rate as Share of Transactions by Time and Day graph includes 2016 data only and is normalized for comparison purposes with Transaction Volume by Time and Day.
-The country histograms include 2016 data only, and non-fraudulent and fraudulent distributions were normalized for comparison purposes.
+The graph of fraud by day of the month is aggregated data for 2014-2016 across all countries where Stripe operates, normalised by working hours for each time zone.
+The Fraud Rate as Share of Transactions by Time and Day graph includes 2016 data only and is normalised for comparison purposes with Transaction Volume by Time and Day.
+The country histograms include 2016 data only, and non-fraudulent and fraudulent distributions were normalised for comparison purposes.
 Finally, the Buying from the Same Merchant and Distribution of Time Interval Between Transactions figures includes 2016 data only.Back to guides